-- The school follows the Borough guidelines on admissions and transfer arrangements.
-Details of these are included in the school's information Booklet. - Prior to starting school, parents/carers/carers of children with a Statement of SEN /EHV Plan (Education and Health Care Plan) or Statement pending will be invited to discuss the provision that can be made to meet their identified needs. - Families who need support in completing admissions applications or Primary / Secondary transfer forms are supported
+- The school follows the .Local Authority guidelines on admissions and transfer arrangements.
+Details of these are included in the school's information booklet. - Prior to starting school, parents/carers/carers of children with an EHC Plan (Education and Health Care Plan). will be invited to discuss the provision that can be made to meet their identified needs. - Families who need support in completing admissions applications or Primary / Secondary transfer forms are supported